1. Preparing your environment for installation

 The system clock on the base operating system where you are installing your Foreman server must be synchronized across the network.
 If the system clock is not synchronized, SSL certificate verification might fail.

 You can install Foreman on a Enterprise Linux system that is operating in FIPS mode.
 You cannot enable FIPS mode after the installation of Foreman.
 Red Hat Enterprise Linux clones are not being actively tested in FIPS mode.
 If you require FIPS, consider using Red Hat Enterprise Linux.
-For more information, see Switching RHEL to FIPS mode in Red Hat Enterprise Linux 9 Security hardening or Switching RHEL to FIPS mode in Red Hat Enterprise Linux 8 Security hardening.
+For more information, see Switching RHEL to FIPS mode in Red Hat Enterprise Linux 9 Security hardening.

 Note